Introduction to Node.js

-Let us go through some more features of Node.js:
+Let us go through some more features :

 Node.js operates on a single thread.
 It is based on the “Single Threaded Event Loop Model” architecture which can handle multiple client requests.
 The main event loop is executed by a single thread, but in the background, the input-output work is performed on separate threads; as Node.js is asynchronous.
 Event Loop is what allows the node.js to perform all the non-blocking operations.

 Node.js is asynchronous by default, i.e it operates in a non-blocking way.
 Meaning, when a client requests to a server, a single thread handles the request; it checks if the request involves any database interaction if it does not; the request is processed and the server sends back the response to the client.
 The thread is ready to handle the next request.